 BA (Hons) MArch

 Trex is apparently a pedigree Labrador, despite having a build more akin to a Great Dane!
-He’s usually either chewing something, sleeping or trying to steal food, and has found his niche as the office doorbell.
+He’s usually either chewing stones or frisbees, sleeping or trying to steal food, and has found his niche as the office doorbell.